Powerful Advertising May Have The Power To Repel Your Audience

 I am looking for a pilates class.
 You may know this already but pilates is not cheap!
 I want to know that the class I choose is:

 Several classes I have found have a waiting list, I want to go to one of those.
 I would rather wait to ensure that the class I go to will work.
 If a class is no good people will vote with their feet.
 One class nearby is constantly advertising, I mean everywhere you look, on Facebook, on the local business pages, posters, competitions.
 Today I could tag a friend in their Facebook competition to be in with a chance of getting six classes free, if I am the ‘lucky winner’.
 I don’t want to go to that one, not even if it was free.

 So what’s the point of this article?
 As a potential customer, seeing increasingly frequent (increasingly desperate?) advertising has a negative effect, it is a complete turn off.
 What I want is to find a class that is SO GOOD, they don’t need to advertise.
 It’s a tricky game this advertising malarkey, businesses need to raise profile, remind people they are there, show the world what they offer but there is a fine line to be trodden to do this without implying few people have chosen you.

 I am in the fortunate position of not needing to advertise.
 Like the ‘waiting list’ pilates, people find me through word of mouth, or after seeing my work, not through a Facebook competition!
-Advertise your success, give potential customers a chance to share in that success with the opportunity to choose you via an elegant and carefully timed campaign.
+Speak about your successes, share personal experiences of your happy customers and give potential customers a chance to share in that success with the opportunity to choose you via an elegant and carefully timed campaign.